13 must-have stompboxes for 2021

 The ACS1 promises premium grade tube amp tones for your pedalboard.

-There are three flavours of vintage valve amplifier on the ACS1: There is the Fullerton, which models the Fender Deluxe Reverb, the London, which puts the raw heat of a 1962 Marshall Bluesbreaker at your feet, while a 60s VOX AC30 is brought to life on the Dartford mode.
+There are three flavours of vintage tube amplifier on the ACS1: There is the Fullerton, which models the Fender Deluxe Reverb, the London, which puts the raw heat of a 1962 Marshall Bluesbreaker at your feet, while a 60s VOX AC30 is brought to life on the Dartford mode.

 The ACS1 also ships with six custom cabinet impulse responses, and players can upload their own to the pedal via USB using the dedicated web app.